Sample Submission

 1. Introduction

 The introduction addresses (i) The necessity of the research topic; (ii) Research objectives; (iii) Expected theoretical and practical contributions; (iv) Novelty of the study; (v) Main content that the article will focus on.
-The introduction should be concise, clear, without any subheadings.
+The introduction should be concise, clear, and without any subheadings.

 2. Theoretical Foundation